Our carefully curated list of the best mountaineering movies ever made.

-Recently, I watched one of the best mountaineering movies I’ve ever seen.
+Recently, I re-watched one of the best mountaineering movies I’ve ever seen.

 Historically, mountaineering movies have struggled to bridge the gap between climbing documentary and Hollywood blockbuster.
-However, Everest – released in 2015 and starring Jake Gyllenhaal and Josh Brolin – has managed to please both thrill-seeking moviegoers and mountaineers alike (unless you’re Jon Krakauer of course).
+However, Everest – released in 2015 and starring Jake Gyllenhaal and Josh Brolin – managed to please both thrill-seeking moviegoers and mountaineers alike (unless you’re Jon Krakauer of course).